Bishop McGuinness Catholic High School (Oklahoma): Athletics

 Athletics have been a part of McGuinness's tradition since its inception.
 After initially competing in Catholic school leagues within the state, McGuinness was first accepted to the major state athletic regulatory body—the Oklahoma Secondary School Activities Association (OSSAA)—in 1966, allowing it to officially compete against public secondary schools.
-Since that time, McGuinness has won 88 state titles in its classification across eighteen sports.
+As of 2025, McGuinness has won 99 OSSAA state athletic titles in its classification across eighteen sports.
 Sports Illustrated rated McGuinness #11 on its national Top 25 High School Athletic Programs list for the 2007–08 school year.

 The Bishop McGuinness Boys Basketball Tournament, founded in 1961, is a fixture of the winter schedule and is the oldest interscholastic high school basketball tournament in the state.

 In football, McGuinness shares a tradition with cross-state rival Bishop Kelley High School, which together form the two largest private schools in the state.
 The winner of the contest obtains possession of the "Shillelagh Trophy" for the upcoming year.
 The schools also compete biannually in boys' and girls' basketball.

+Outside of the OSSAA, the school's Dance/Pom team participates in competitions sponsored by the Oklahoma State Dance Team Directors Association, and has won multiple titles.

 Classification dispute

 McGuinness competes by default in Class 4A athletics within the OSSAA.
 A 2011 OSSAA classification change—which mandated that private schools be elevated in class after finishing in the top eight of any given sport in two of the three preceding years—was disputed by the school in 2014, and a lawsuit was filed by McGuinness.
 A compromise solution was reached in 2015.
 In 2023, after the Oklahoma Attorney General prevented the OSSAA from creating a separate postseason playoff bracket for private schools, further OSSAA rule changes affecting private schools led to another lawsuit by a consortium of five Oklahoma private schools, including Bishop McGuinness Catholic High School.
+In April 2024, the court voided the OSSAA's rule changes, so that the highest classification in which McGuinness competes athletically is now Class 5A.